yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 ![Title]({{ site.url }}/assets/the-design-of-everyday-things-title.jpg)

 # Why read?
-Faced lots of recommendations from programming books and blog posts, even though it's a design book.
+I faced lots of recommendations of this book from programming books and blog posts, even though it's a design book.

-# The Paradox of Technology
+For those who wonder how this book matters for programmers, I quote a passage about **the paradox of technology**.

 > The same technology that simplifies life by providing more functions in each
 > device also complicates life by making the device harder to learn, harder to
 > use.
 This is the paradox of technology and the challenge for the designer.

+I think it makes sense to both the application and the code itself.

+I'll explain important concepts from the book, with some programming-related examples I conceived.

 ## Affordances, Signifiers and Constraints

-Concepts for making things hard to fail.
+These concepts are about making things hard to fail.
-Here are definitions about **affordances** and **signifiers**:
+Here are definitions about **affordances** and **signifiers** from the book:

 - **Affordances** are the possible interactions between people and the environment.